 One of the most common causes for receiving emergency dental services is mouth trauma.
 Accidents that cause mouth trauma could lead to tooth loss.
 Some teeth could dislodge and result in bleeding.

-What many people may not realize is that if a tooth dislodges, your dentist can salvage them.
+What many people may not realize is that if a tooth dislodges, your dentist can salvage it.
 However, it must happen soon after the trauma occurs.
 Your dentist assesses the trauma and determines if they can set your teeth back into place.

 How to Handle Dental Emergencies

 - Stay calm: First, don’t panic.
-Keeping a level head and staying calm helps you make good decisions
+Keeping a level head and staying calm helps you make good decisions.

 - Preserve your tooth: If you lose a tooth, get a glass of milk.
-You can preserve teeth in milk for up to one hour, thus allowing your dentist to set it back into place
+You can preserve teeth in milk for up to one hour, thus allowing your dentist to set it back into place.

-- Reduce swelling: You can reduce mouth swelling by using ice packs in 10-minute increments
+- Reduce swelling: You can reduce mouth swelling by using ice packs in 10-minute increments.

-- Eliminate bacteria: Use saltwater rinses to clean away any bacteria that might be causing infection
+- Eliminate bacteria: Use saltwater rinses to clean away any bacteria that might be causing infection.

 Final Thoughts on Emergency Dental Services

 Do you believe you are suffering from a tooth issue that requires emergency dental services?
 Are you concerned that this dental emergency might result in tooth loss?
 No one should have to go through these stressful situations without help.
-Contact Lovett Dental Piney Point at 832.430.7364 to learn more about the causes of dental emergencies and how we can resolve those issues.
+Contact Lovett Dental Piney Point Village at 832-242-2030 to learn more about the causes of dental emergencies and how we can resolve those issues.